Design-Build to Meet Your Desires and Needs

 Our Design Consultants at Marrokal’s Custom Home Division know that a custom home is about YOU.
-We have highly skilled designers who specialize in creating unique plans that meet your architectural style.
+We have highly skilled designers who specialize in creating unique plans.
 We’ll walk you through a variety of conceptual floor plans to help you choose which one is best for you.

 New Home Construction

-We that know that homeowners want to be assured that the building process will go smoothly and stay on track.
-Our team stays in constant communication, providing you with details about schedules and time lines, you’ll never be left in the dark.
+We know that homeowners want to be assured that the building process will go smoothly and stay on track.
+Our team stays in constant communication, providing you with details about schedules and timelines, you’ll never be left in the dark.

 Clean and Safe New Home Construction

 Marrokal Design & Remodeling has won many awards for our designs, but one of the things we’re most proud of is the awards and recognition that we’ve received for how clean and safe we keep our construction sites.
 New home construction can be complicated if your builder isn’t prepared.

 We build custom homes that you’ll be proud of and can live in a lifetime.